-Indicator Title 11.
+Indicator Title 9.
 Number of Provincial Human Resource (HR) Turnaround Strategies reviewed Definition The Executive Council approved the Provincial Human Resource (HR) Turnaround Strategy which has been under implementation since 1 April 2021.
 In order to improve and measure the impact of the implementation of the Strategy within the Provincial Administration, the Provincial HR Turnaround Strategy is being reviewed.
 The reviewed Provincial HR Turnaround Strategy will be consulted with all the role-players/stakeholders and submitted for approval.
 Source of data Researched, benchmarked, consulted and analysed information in the form of input towards the development of the reviewed Provincial HR Turnaround Strategy.
 Method of calculation Count the researched, benchmarked, consulted and analysed information per quarter towards the review of the Strategy.
 Means of verification Documents of the draft Reviewed Provincial HR Turnaround Strategy researched, benchmarked, consulted and analysed.
 Final draft of the Reviewed Provincial HR Turnaround Strategy presented to the Executive Council for approval.
 Proof of submission of the reviewed strategy submitted to the Executive Council secretariat.
 Assumptions Researched, benchmarked, consulted and analysed information received from Provinces and National Departments will assist in improving the review of the Provincial HR Turnaround Strategy.
 Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative year end Reporting cycle Annual Desired performance Reviewed Provincial HR Turnaround Strategy approved.
-Indicator responsibility Chief Director: Strategic Human Resources Management Indicator Title 12.
-Number of Systems developed for the KZN Innovation and Information Hub Definition Source of data The Provincial Digital Transformation Strategy guides the digital transformation of the KZN Provincial Government into an all-inclusive digital Province where all citizens can benefit from the opportunities offered by technology.
+Indicator responsibility Chief Director: Strategic Human Resources Management Indicator Title 10.
+Number of Systems developed for the KZN Innovation and Information Hub Definition The Provincial Digital Transformation Strategy guides the digital transformation of the KZN Provincial Government into an all-inclusive digital Province where all citizens can benefit from the opportunities offered by technology.
 The development of this strategy was a result of the 4th Industrial Revolution, and how the KZN Provincial Government can become a Digitally Transformed Citizen Centric Province.
 Part of the process of achieving this includes development of electronic systems which will form part of the KZN Digital Information and Innovation and Hub.
-Targeted programmes have been identified in the strategy and include systems initiatives such as: Provincial integration of Geo-Spatial data into the Digital Information and Innovation Hub Portal; Finalisation of the development of the MTSF Application for the Province; Automation of the APP, Operational Plan and Performance Management and Development System; Implementation of the phase 2 e-Recruitment system with respect to automation of conducting of shortlisting and the interview processes; Development of the Provincial Project Management Application Method of Calculation Means of verification Simple count Functional Electronic Systems developed: A Project Close-out report for each system to be submitted through the Office of the Deputy Director-General for onward submission and noting by the EXCO.
+Targeted programmes have been identified in the strategy and include systems initiatives such as: Provincial integration of Geo-Spatial data into the Digital Information and Innovation Hub Portal; Finalisation of the development of the MTSF Application for the Province; Development of the Provincial Project Management Application Source of data KZN Information and Innovation Hub project manager's close out reports.
+Method of Calculation Simple count Means of verification Functional Electronic Systems developed: A Project Close-out report for each system to be submitted through the Office of the Deputy Director-General for onward submission and noting by the EXCO.
 Proof of submission to EXCO secretariat.
 Closeout report will be submitted in quarter 4 together with the following annexures: Completion of Business Analysis Requirements and User Requirement Specification, Approved project plan User Acceptance Testing and Change Management Deployment of the system Assumptions The Service Provider will develop a system timeously.
 The KZN Provincial Departments will utilise the system.
 Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) Province wide Calculation Type Cumulative year end Reporting Cycle Annual Desired performance To develop 5 electronic systems for the KZN Innovation and Information Hub.
-Indicator Responsibility
+Indicator Responsibility Chief Director: PGITO